Jump to recipe →

 Italian Wedding Soup gets its name from the Italian phrase minestra maritata.
 The literal translation means “married soup” and refers to the marriage of greens and meat in the dish.
 While there are many variations of this soup, the one common denominator is that it’s always full of flavor!

 This particular version of Italian Wedding Soup features homemade chicken meatballs, pasta, spinach, and veggies, all in a flavorful broth.
-While some soups leave you hungry for more, this is a soup that will leave you feeling full and satisfied.
-You can serve it on its own as a meal and no one will ask for a grilled cheese afterwards—promise!
+While some soups leave you hungry for more, this is one recipe that will leave you feeling full and satisfied.
+You can serve it on its own as a meal and no one will ask for a grilled cheese or cheese sandwich afterward — promise!

-At its most basic, Italian Wedding Soup is a combination of greens and meat in clear broth, so there’s a lot of room here for you to customize the recipe with your own favorite ingredients.
-You can swap the spinach for kale, escarole, or chard, use sausage instead of meatballs, or even substitute pre-made meatballs.
+At its most basic, Italian Wedding Soup is a combination of greens and meat in clear broth.
+As a result, there’s a lot of room here for you to customize the recipe with your own favorite ingredients.
+For instance, you can swap the spinach for kale, escarole, or chard, use sausage instead of meatballs, or even substitute pre-made meatballs.
 Have fun making the recipe your own!

 Ingredients